AD CS on Windows Server 2022

 |Windows Server 2022

 |Windows 11 Pro

 You can use whatever specifications for the virtual machines that you want, but be aware that provisioning the virtual machines with lower specifications can result in issues with installation and general performance.
 Windows 11 also has much more strict requirements than earlier versions of Windows, so you should be aware that provisioning it incorrectly can cause issues with installation.

 Here is breakdown of the servers and workstations in this environment:

-- TFS-ROOT-CA is the Offline Root CA, and it is only used to issue the Root certificate for the TFS Labs domain.
-It signs the certificate for the Subordinate Certificate Authority only and is left offline unless there is an issue with the Subordinate Certificate Authority.
+- TFS-ROOT-CA is the Offline Root Certificate Authority and is used to issue the Root certificate for the TFS Labs domain.
+It also signs the certificate for the Subordinate Certificate Authority and is left offline unless there is an issue with the Subordinate Certificate Authority or if the Root CRL needs to be renewed.
 It is not a member of the TFS Labs domain and has no additional software or services installed on it.
 Once the implementation of the Certificate Authority is complete it can be shutdown (but not deleted).

-- TFS-CA01 is the Subordinate Certificate Authority and issues all certificates within the TFS Labs domain.
-It also handles the OCSP Role and CRL roles.
+- TFS-CA01 is the Subordinate Certificate Authority and Enterprise CA, and it issues all certificates within the TFS Labs domain.
+It also handles the Online Responder (OCSP) role and CRL distribution roles.
 It is a TFS Labs domain member.

-- TFS-WIN10 is a workstation that is a member of the TFS Labs domain, and it is used to ensure certificates that are issued by the two Certificate Authorities are operating correctly.
-It is also used to ensure that Group Policy deployment of these certificates are working correctly.
+- TFS-WIN11 is a workstation that is a member of the TFS Labs domain, and it is used to ensure certificates that are issued by the Certificate Authority are operating correctly.
+It is also used to ensure that Group Policy deployment of these certificates is working correctly.